phfaist/flm/README.md

-# A simple Latex-Like Markup (LLM) language
+# A simple Latex-Like Markup (FLM) language

 This package provides a simple parser and formatter for a custom markup language that is inspired by LaTeX syntax.

-The syntax of LLM is essentially a subset of standard LaTeX commands, including macros, environments, and some characters that have a special meaning; these features are parsed in a loosely similar fashion to usual LaTeX code.
+The syntax of FLM is essentially a subset of standard LaTeX commands, including macros, environments, and some characters that have a special meaning; these features are parsed in a loosely similar fashion to usual LaTeX code.